 Heading for Hollywood

-He appeared in the cold war pastiche The Glass Wall (Maxwell Shane, 1953) with Gloria Grahame, the musical Sombrero (Norman Foster, 1953) with Pier Angeli, the Film Noir Cry of the Hunted (Joseph H. Lewis, 1953), Rhapsody (Charles Vidor, 1954) with Elizabeth Taylor, and finally Mambo (Robert Rossen, 1954) with both Silvana Mangano and Shelley Winters.
+With his natural charisma and fluency in English, Vittorio Gassman scored several roles in Hollywood.
+In 1952, he headed to America to call on Shelley Winters.
+The two married shortly aftwerwards and Gassman was contracted by MGM.
+He appeared in the Cold War pastiche The Glass Wall (Maxwell Shane, 1953) with Gloria Grahame, the musical Sombrero (Norman Foster, 1953) with Pier Angeli, the Film Noir Cry of the Hunted (Joseph H. Lewis, 1953), Rhapsody (Charles Vidor, 1954) with Elizabeth Taylor, and finally Mambo (Robert Rossen, 1954) with both Silvana Mangano and Shelley Winters.

 1956 was a key year in Gassman's career.
 He then established the Teatro Popolare Italiano, his own theatre troupe.
-He played a memorable Othello with Salvo Randone, exchanging with him the roles of the Moor and Iago.
-In the television series Il Mattatore (translates as Monstre sacré or stage giant) he obtained unexpected success and Il Mattatore became the nickname that accompanied him for the rest of his life.
+He played a memorable 'Othello' with Salvo Randone, exchanging with him the roles of the Moor and Iago.
+With the television series Il Mattatore (translates as Monstre sacré or stage giant), he obtained unexpected success.
+Il Mattatore became the nickname that accompanied him for the rest of his life.
+He cut his directorial teeth on a biography of Edmund Kean, a famous British stage actor for Kean (Vittorio Gassman, Francesco Rosi, 1956).
+The film was not a success but his performance added fuel to Gassman's reputation for occasionally hamming up his roles.

-In the cinema he also played Anatole in War and Peace (King Vidor, 1956) opposite Audrey Hepburn and he re-established himself as a star in the Rififi parody I soliti ignoti/Big Deal on Madonna Street (Mario Monicelli, 1958) with Renato Salvatori.
-His part as an inept ex-boxer turned criminal in I soliti ignoti was his first entry in the commedia all'italiana genre.
+In the cinema, he played Anatole in War and Peace (King Vidor, 1956) opposite Audrey Hepburn.
+He re-established himself as a star in the Rififi parody I soliti ignoti/Big Deal on Madonna Street (Mario Monicelli, 1958) with Renato Salvatori.
+His part as an inept ex-boxer turned criminal in I soliti ignoti was his first entry in the Commedia all' italiana genre.
+So far, he had been known only as a dramatic actor, not a comic one.
+Gassman himself was dubious of the results, but his role was so successful that he would become one of the mainstays of the genre, together with Alberto Sordi, Marcello Mastroianni, Nino Manfredi and Ugo Tognazzi.

-Other famous film comedies featuring Gassman include the Oscar nominated La Grande Guerra/The Great War (Mario Monicelli, 1959) with Alberto Sordi, the sequel Audace colpo dei soliti ignoti/Fiasco in Milan (Nanni Loy, 1960) with Claudia Cardinale, the road movie Il sorpasso/The Easy Life (Dino Risi.
+Other famous film comedies featuring Gassman include the Oscar-nominated La Grande Guerra/The Great War (Mario Monicelli, 1959) with Alberto Sordi, the sequel Audace colpo dei soliti ignoti/Fiasco in Milan (Nanni Loy, 1960) with Claudia Cardinale, the road movie Il sorpasso/The Easy Life (Dino Risi.
 1962) with Jean-Louis Trintignant, La marcia su Roma/March on Rome (Dino Risi, 1962) with Ugo Tognazzi, the anthology I mostri/15 from Rome (Dino Risi, 1963), La congiuntura/Hard Time for Princes (Ettore Scola, 1965) opposite Joan Collins, L'Armata Brancaleone/Brancaleone’s Army (Mario Monicelli, 1966) with Gian Maria Volonté, and the sequel Brancaleone alle crociate/Brancaleone at the Cross (Mario Monicelli, 1967).
+He also appeared in the international slapstick comedy 12 + 1 (Nicolas Gessner, 1969) with Sharon Tate and Orson Welles and in the thriller In nome del popolo italiano/In the Name of the Italian People (Dino Risi, 1971).

 Spanish postcard by Archivo Bermejo, no. 5936.
 Vittorio Gassman in Sombrero (Norman Foster, 1953), distributed by Filmax.